jhenshaw/InstaSky/README.md

 That's it!

+## Optionally...

+In cloudflare/worker.js, you'll find a snippet of code that lets you to have your Bluesky RSS feed show up at your own domain's /feed.xml (like you.yourdomain.com/feed.xml).
+If you want RSS disoverability on your home page, just:

+1. Create a Cloudflare worker, paste in this code.
+2. Create a route for this worker, mapped to your domain's /feed.xml
+3. Specify "Fail open (proceed)" for the failure mode, and deploy!

+Within a few minutes, requests to https://you.yourdomain.com/feed.xml will return your Bluesky account's RSS feed.

 ## Future  Ideas

 InstaSky is a thin veneer to Bluesky.
 That's by design, as one of its goals is to drive traffic and usage to Bluesky.
 In the future, I plan to: